ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * **type**: must be an existing Analysis component (required)
 * **json**: A boolean value that enables that the output is formatted in json (default: False)
 * **pretty**: A boolean value that specifies whether json output should be in a single line (False) or pretty printed (True) (default: True)
+* **score**: A boolean value that enables that a confidence is added to the output of certain detectors (default: False)
+* **weights**: A dictionary that specifies the weights of values for the scoring.
+The keys are the strings of the analyzed list and the corresponding values are the assigned weights.
+Strings that are not present in this dictionary have the weight 0.5 (default: {})

 StreamPrinterEventHandler